 Printable Recipe Card for Prize-Winning Apple Pork Chops with Stuffing with Nutritional Information

 Prize-Winning Pork Chops with Apples and Stuffing is a recipe that's simple to make and your family will love it!

 - 6 one-inch thick boneless pork loin chops

 - 1 tablespoon olive oil

-- 1 six ounce stuffing mix
+- 1 six-ounce box of stuffing mix

-- salt and pepper
+- Salt and black pepper

 - Preheat oven to 350 degrees.

 - In a large skillet, add olive oil and pork chops.
 Season both sides of the pork chops with salt and pepper.
 Brown pork loins on both sides over medium-high heat.